 How many days to spend on the road: I recommend no less than 5 days on the road, but if you want to do more hiking and exploration, spare more time.
 For example, Death Valley National Park has many cool remote spots.
 If you want to camp under clear dark skies, spend about two to three days in Death Valley.

 3. Central California road trip

 Central Coast is one of the most scenic California road trips.
 It doesn’t have big cities like San Francisco or Los Angeles, but instead, boasts cute beachside towns, rolling hills, and less explored beaches.
 Although many travelers know about Central California because of the Big Sur, there’s a lot more to this region.

-Begin your trip in Santa Barbara, one of the most charming towns in California where you can explore the downtown, visit the historic courthouse and learn how to surf.
+Santa Barbara, one of the most charming towns in California where you can explore the downtown, visit the historic courthouse and learn how to surf.
 Because of its location along Central California Coast, Santa Barbara boasts calm breakpoints that are perfect for beginner surfers.